neuralvis/elpa-mirror/stable-melpa/exwm-x-readme.txt

 (exwmx-jump-or-exec "web-browser" nil t)
 #+END_EXAMPLE

-*** Dynamic menu
+*** Dmenu
-`exwmx-dmenu' let user input a dmenu command in minibuffer, and execute it, ivy is used to complete.
+`exwmx-dmenu' let user input or select (with the help of ivy) a command in minibuffer, and execute it.

 `exwmx-dmenu' support some command prefixes:
-1. "," -> run a dmenu-command in terminal emulator, for example, dmenu-command ",top" will execute a terminal emulator, then run shell command: "top" .
+1. ",command": run "command" in terminal emulator, for example, ",top" will execute a terminal emulator, then run shell command: "top" .

-   Note: user can change terminal emulator with the help of variable `exwmx-terminal-emulator'.
+   Note: user can change terminal emulator by variable `exwmx-terminal-emulator'.

-2. ";" -> run an emacs command which name is exwm:<input>, for example,
+2. ";command": run an emacs command which name is exwmx:"command".
-   dmenu-command ";firefox" will run emacs command exwm:firefox.
-3. "-" -> split window top-to-bottom, for example,
-   the result of dmenu-command "-32" is that 3 windows on top and 2 windows in buttom.
+3. "-Num1Num2": split window top-to-bottom, for example, the result of command "-32" is: 3 windows on top and 2 windows in buttom.
-4. "|" -> split window left-to-right, for example,
-   the result of dmenu-command "|32" is that 3 windows at left and 2 window at right
+4. "|Num1Num2": split window left-to-right, for example, the result of command "|32" is: 3 windows at left and 2 window at right.

 User can customize the prefixes of `exwmx-dmenu' with the help of `exwmx-dmenu-prefix-setting'.

-*** Send a string to application
+*** Sendstring

+`exwmx-sendstring' let user send a string to application, it is a simple tool but very useful, for example:

+1. Find a Unicode character then search it to with google.
+2. Input Chinese without install ibus, fcitx or other external input method, just use emacs's buildin input method, for example: chinese-pyim, chinese-py, a good emergency tools :-)
+3. Write three line emacs-lisp example and send it to github.
+4. Draw an ascii table with table.el and send it to BBC.
+5. ......

-When run `exwmx-sendstring', a buffer will be poped up to let user edit. after run command `exwmx-sendstring-finish', the content of the buffer will be sent to the input field of current application.
+when run `exwmx-sendstring', a buffer will be poped up to let user edit. after run command `exwmx-sendstring-finish', the content of the buffer will be sent to the input field of current application.